kmichel/zizany/README.md

      Dump value of the file references.
  - `-p`, `--previews`
      Dump value of the stored previews.
+ - `-d`, `--type-defaults`
+     Dump type attributes even if they are equal to their default value.
+ - `-l`, `--file-layout`
+     Dump attributes related to the internal layout of the file.
+ - `-m`, `--magic`
+     Dump attributes whose meaning is not yet known.
 ### Extract previews as png files

 ```shellsession